 "Not engaging your glutes and quads will hinder how well you can tuck your pelvis and maintain a neutral spine," Tripp says.
 That's because these muscles act together to pull the pelvis into a neutral position, which helps to hold your body in a straight line from your head to your toes and reduces your hips from dipping too.

-"I personally like glute bridges and split squats since they work the lower body unilaterally and require mindfulness of your core to maintain balance and a neural body alignment," Tripp says.
+"I personally like glute bridges and split squats because they work the lower body unilaterally and require mindfulness of your core to maintain balance and a neural body alignment," Tripp says.

 - Lie on the ground with your knees bent, feet close to your butt and arms at your sides.
+Brace your core.

 - Press into your feet and arms to lift your hips and lower and mid-back off the ground.

-- Hold for three seconds, focusing on squeezing your glutes.
+- Pause, focusing on squeezing your glutes.

 - Lower back down to the start.

 Split squats also strengthen your lower-body muscles unilaterally, and Tripp recommends them for the same reason he loves the glute bridge.

 - Stand with one foot a few feet in front of the other and clasp your hands together in front of your chest.

 - Brace your core.
 Keeping your torso tall, bend both knees to lower down as far as comfortable.